Nepal Travel Guide

 Top Nepal Activities and Things to Do

-There are various activities or things to do in Nepal due to fascinating villages, museums, palaces, monasteries, temples, etc., which accompany the list of some activities.
-The pilgrim tourists by walking around the temples will be astonished by experiencing the visitation of renowned temples of Kathmandu Valley and mythological sites like Manakamana Temple, Janaki Temple, and Muktinath Temple.
-The nature lovers can experience jungle safaris for watching royal Bengal tiger and one-horned rhinoceros in the national parks.
-Himalayas offer mythological trekking trails to amateur trekkers as well as professionals of challenging Everest Base Camp trekking to easy stroll with breathtaking view of mountains.
-Other adventure activities apart from walking include paragliding over Pokhara lake, white-water rafting over rivers with turbulent currents, bungee jumping from higher altitudes, and zip-lining over forested valleys.
+The Himalayas offer mythological trekking trails as well as professionally challenging Everest Base Camp trekking, to an easy stroll with breathtaking views of the mountains.
+A Nepal travel guide also suggests other adventure activities apart from walking, including paragliding over Pokhara Lake, white-water rafting on rivers with turbulent currents, bungee jumping from higher altitudes, and zip-lining over forested valleys.
 Cultural experience activities are also numerous, from meditation retreats in ancient monasteries to Nepali cooking classes.

-Trekking
+1. Trekking

-Cultural Tours
+2. Cultural Tours

-The Kathmandu Valley is soaked in breathtaking density of cultural treasures.
-Spend a day walking around Bhaktapur’s medieval back alleys and squares as it has been for centuries.
-In Patan, marvel at the fine wood and stone carvings at Krishna Temple and Durbar Square.
-Boudhanath, one of the world’s largest Buddhist stupas, is worth visiting, particularly in the early morning when local pilgrims circumambulate (kora, or spiritual walking round).
+The Kathmandu Valley is soaked in a breathtaking density of cultural treasures.
+Spend a day walking around Bhaktapur's medieval back alleys and squares as it has been for centuries.
+In Patan, marvel at the fine wood and stone carvings at the Krishna Temple and Durbar Square.
+Boudhanath, one of the world's largest Buddhist stupas, is worth visiting, particularly in the early morning when local pilgrims circumambulate (kora, or spiritual walking round).
 The ancient city of Kirtipur is an experience of traditional culture without tourists.

-Wildlife Safaris
+3. Wildlife Safaris

 One-horned rhinoceros, sloth bears, and, if luck is with you, Bengal tigers are in sight at Chitwan National Park.
 Jeep excursions, foot safaris, canoeing trips, and elephant-back rides are possible safaris.
 Bardiya National Park in northwestern Nepal is a more remote wildlife experience with fewer tourists and great tiger sightings.
 The two parks have contact with indigenous Tharu people, whose village treks and traditional dances are additional delights to wildlife pursuits.

-Adventure Sports
+4. Adventure Sports

-Spiritual Activities
+5. Spiritual Activities

 Top Destinations in Nepal

-Nepal’s beautiful landscape is a mix of scenery, ranging from medieval town settings to unspoiled country and mountain skies like the Himalaya.
-Nepal’s cultural heart land is the Kathmandu Valley, a World Heritage Site well preserved with centuries-old temples and palaces that reflect unparalleled skill and heritage ways of life.
-Pokhara is an adventure and fun mixture in the heart of the Himalayas, and the Chitwan and Bardia National Parks are a wildlife lover’s game parks where the wild is never difficult to see in their own habitats.
-Pilgrimage tourists are provided with Lumbini, the birthplace of the Buddha, and foreign monasteries providing serene backdrop for meditation.
-Everest and Annapurna regions provide high-end trekking with breathtaking views and charming traditional hill villages, and treasures such as Bandipur and Gorkha are cultural gems untouched by tourist crowds.
-Both of them show another face of Nepal’s staggering diversity, from subtropical valleys to the roof of the world.
+Nepal's beautiful landscape is a mix of scenery, ranging from medieval town settings to unspoiled country and mountain skies.
+For anyone using a Nepal travel guide, Nepal's cultural heartland is the Kathmandu Valley, a World Heritage Site, well preserved with centuries-old temples and palaces that reflect unparalleled skill and heritage ways of life.
+Pokhara is an adventure and fun mixture in the heart of the Himalayas, and the Chitwan and Bardia National Parks are wildlife lovers' parks where the wild is never difficult to see in their own habitats.

 Kathmandu Valley